clux/probes/content/2022-04-12-baldurs-roll.md

 This step is particularly easy for the paladin, because $X_1^{\lfloor17\rfloor}$ only takes two values (i.e. $m=17$ ahd $m=18$ are the only non-zero parts in the sum).

-The rest is less easy to do by hand, as the sums get increasingly large while we iterate towards $Z=P_{123456}$ by repeatedly applying convolution to the remaining $X_i$:
+The rest is more laborious to do by hand, as the sums get increasingly large while we iterate towards $Z=P_{123456}$ by repeatedly applying convolution to the remaining $X_i$:

 $$P(X_{123} = n) = (p_{X_{12}} * p_{X_3})(n) \sum_{m=-\infty}^{\infty}P(X_{12}=m)P(X_3 = n-m)$$